Stay up to date

 What happens after reporting?

-Once you have reported your data breach, you will get acknowledgment from the ICO that they have received your communication.
+Once you have reported your data breach, you will acknowledge the ICO that they have received your communication.

-Your case will then be added to a list of active cases that will be investigated by the ICO.
+Your case will then be added to a list of active cases that the ICO will investigate.

 If your case is deemed severe, involves a substantial data breach, and is likely to be the subject of media attention, then your case is usually given priority.

-The bottom line is that some breaches can be very costly if you consider the data breach at the chain of Marriot Hotels in 2019, which ended up costing the chain £99 million in fines!
+The bottom line is that some breaches can be very costly if you consider the data breach at Marriot Hotels’ chain in 2019, which ended up costing the chain £99 million in fines!

-What are the consequences for failing to adequately report a data breach?
+What are the consequences of failing to report a data breach adequately?

 You may decide that even though you have had a data breach that you will not report it.
 Not a good idea.